 Me: "Great, let me prepare the contract."

+Same fabrics.
+Same expertise.
 Same client type.
+Different process.

 What I Learned About Clients

+They don't want more time to think.
 They want clarity so they can stop thinking.

 When I gave them visualizations to "take home and consider," I thought I was being helpful.